joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/01/07/us/politics/mccarthy-speaker-rules-house.html?searchResultPosition=3

 **From Gingrich to McCarthy, the Roots of Governance by Chaos**\
-`Mr. Gingrich began the zero-sum politics that mutated into the Tea Party to Trump M.A.G.A.
-Republicans to the raucous five-day stretch in the House that ended early Saturday.`\
+`Mr. Gingrich began the zero-sum politics that mutated into the Tea Party and Trump M.A.G.A.
+Republicans and presaged the raucous, multiday speaker battle in the House.`\
 https://nytimes.com/2023/01/07/us/politics/speaker-mccarthy-gingrich-trump.html?searchResultPosition=4

 **Detained Journalist’s Hunger Strike Highlights Press Freedom Woes in Senegal**\